SpunkyTheHedgeHog/School-Mass-Notes/WW1 Women's Roles.md

 - telephone operators
 - ambulance drivers

-There were a limited number of YMCA workers, people who read to the men, who served them in hospitality.
+There were a limited number of [[WW1 YMCA|YMCA]] workers, people who read to the men, who served them in hospitality.